 With so many people using Google, it’s obvious you want to achieve a high position in its search results.

-The more people see your website in the search results, the more clicks and traffic you can get.
-Thus, good Google rankings mean better chances of making money with your blog.
+The more people see your website in the search results, the more clicks and blog traffic you can get.
+Thus, improving your Google rankings means your will have better chances of making money with your blog.

 The best part?